 1. Paying for damage you didn’t make.
 How to avoid?

 Always check AND photograph scratches or other damage to the motorbike you rent together with the person you rent from.
 In this way you have prove that certain scratches were already on the motorbike.
 Otherwise you have the chance that these people want to scam you by paying for the damage on the motorbike you didn’t make.

-2. Your motorbike got stolen but surprisingly found back by other locals (or not!) who insist and sometimes even threaten you to pay.
+2. Your motorbike got stolen.
+But actually not really stolen.
+Because surprisingly it is found back by other locals (or not!) who insist and sometimes even threaten you to pay.
 How to avoid?

 Make sure to check reviews of the company you want to rent from, or rent from the hotel you’re staying.
 Mostly these people work together with a group, and they share their proceeds with each other.
 If you want more information about this, read this article on Lonely Planet about someones experience being scammed in Lombok with a stolen motorbike.

 Same as what happens with motorbike rental.
 When you bring the surfboard back to the surf school, they tell you you made a scratch.
 Then they insist you to pay for the damage.
 How to avoid?
 Same as with the motorbike rental.
 Always check AND photograph scratches or other damage to the surfboard together with the person you’re renting from.